santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-editcontext.md

 ## EditContext

 Whenever the  `EditForm.Model`  changes (the object being modified in the form),  `EditForm.OnParametersSet`  is executed and creates a new  `EditContext`  instance.
-The  `EditForm`  component declares this  `EditContext`  as a  [Cascading value](https://blazor-university.com/components/cascading-values/cascading-values-by-type/), so that any components within the form have access to it.
+The  `EditForm`  component declares this  `EditContext`  as a  [Cascading value]  so that any components within the form have access to it.

 The  `EditContext`  is a form-meta-data holder for the object currently being edited.
 When editing an object – such as a  `Person`  – in a form, Blazor needs to know additional information about that object in order to give a richer user experience.
 The additional information held by Blazor tells us: